 What is a domain?
-Is it the same as URL?
+Is it the same as the URL?
 Does it refer to the website’s name?
 Or does it refer to.COM?

 What is a URL?

 The top-level domain (TLD) refers to the letters at the end of the URL link.
-It tells you the nature of the website, such as its purpose, geographical area or even the organization that owns it.
-For example “exabytes. sg”, ‘.sg’ is the TLD.
+It tells you the nature of the website, such as its purpose, geographical area, or even the organization that owns it.
+For domain name example “exabytes. sg”, ‘.sg’ is the TLD.

 Nonetheless, you are not alone in this journey.
-There are professionals who can guide you with the basics or fix issues so that you can operate your business smoothly.
+Some professionals can guide you with the basics or fix issues so that you can operate your business smoothly.

 So what is a domain name?
 I guess you know the answer.
 If you have an idea on creating a domain name, check your domain availability free and domain sign up here.